qorg11/kill9/harmful/software/systemd.md

 use **journalctl** (can't use less/more/cat/whatever) to see what's going on.

 At least, there's /var/log.
 But not all software use that

+## Alternatives to systemd

+Good luck!

+* runit
+* sinit
+* SysVinit
+* Seppherd
+* cinit
+* OpenRC
+* Anything that is not systemd. for satan's sake

+Anyways, good distros without systemd are gentoo, void and slackware.
+Consider BSD too!